High-precision measurement of the W boson mass with the CMS experiment: Methods

 For each muon charge, the analysis covers the \ptv \vs \yv plane with nuisance parameters that represent variations of the production cross section, separately for 7 bins in \yv (within $\abs{\yv} < 3$) times 8 bins in \ptv (for $\ptv < 60$\GeV), plus 16 overflow bins.
-The five $\sigma_i$ helicity cross sections (with $i = 0$--4) plus the unpolarized cross section (\sigmaUL) are defined for each of those 144 bins, leading to a total of 864 nuisance parameters.
+The unpolarized cross section (\sigmaUL) and five helicity cross sections are defined for each of those 144 bins, leading to a total of 864 nuisance parameters.
+The helicity cross sections, $\sigma_{i} \propto \sigma^{U+L}A_{i}$, are defined for $i = 0$--4 in terms of $A_i$ and $\sigma^{U+L}$ from Eq.~(\ref{eq:ACdec}).
 We propagate variations in the helicity amplitudes, which depend on the unobserved \ptw and \yw, into a multitude of \etaptqmu distributions, obtained by reweighting the simulated events.
 For each individual variation, the sum of all contributions is recomputed to get a new prediction for the \etaptqmu distribution.
 The nuisance parameters are constrained around the theoretical predictions with uncertainties that are relaxed with respect to their theoretical values, used for the nominal result.
 The \sigmaUL and $\sigma_4$ parameters have very loose initial constraints, of $\pm 50\%$ and $\pm 100\%$ of the predicted cross sections, respectively.
 The initial uncertainties in the four other helicity terms, for which the fit has limited constraining power, are defined by the spread of theory predictions (reflecting missing higher orders) and by uncertainties covering several different PDF sets.
-To ensure coverage of all possible correlated variations allowed by the theory model used in the baseline analysis, in addition to the explicit helicity cross section variations we also retain the PDF and missing higher-order uncertainties, as well as the primordial-\kt smearing and nonperturbative uncertainties in the angular coefficients.
+To ensure coverage of all possible correlated variations allowed by the theory model used in the baseline analysis, in addition to the explicit helicity cross section variations we also retain the PDF and missing HO uncertainties, as well as the primordial-\kt smearing and nonperturbative uncertainties in the angular coefficients.
 The latter two are also retained in the unpolarized term, given that their impact on the cross section at low \ptv is significant within the finite-width bins of the helicity cross section variations.
 In contrast, we do not consider uncertainties in the unpolarized cross section from resummation, matching, and missing higher orders because they are largely redundant with respect to the explicit \sigmaUL variations.
 This approach results in a significant reduction in model-dependent assumptions with respect to the nominal analysis.

 We validate the helicity fit approach by measuring a negligible \mw bias in pseudo-data samples generated with different PDF sets and \ptw or \yw spectra, and by measuring the \PZ boson mass in the \wlike configuration.
 The expected \mw uncertainty is evaluated for different prefit constraints on the helicity nuisance parameters.
 We observe only a mild dependence of the \mw uncertainty on all helicity terms, except for $\sigma_3$, whose variations have a similar impact on \ptmu as those resulting from \mw variations.
 Therefore, in the \mw extractions made to verify the stability of the measurement, we scale the prefit uncertainties of $\sigma_3$ and of all the other $\sigma_i$ terms by two independent factors.